ibm-cloud-docs/netezza/cos/netezza-cos-userexperience.md

 1. Login to the Console.
 2. Navigate to `Settings`.
-3. Locate Object Storage Settings.
+3. Locate Object Storage Settings and click **Add a bucket**.
-4. Configure Storage Bucket (AWS S3 or S3-compatible storage or Azure Blob storage).
+4. Choose an option in Configure Storage Bucket menu (Amazon S3 or Azure Blob storage).
-5. Click the button to configure your storage bucket and follow the on-screen instructions.
+5. Follow the on-screen instructions.
 For details, see [Setting up a cloud object storage bucket](/docs/netezza?topic=netezza-cloudobjectstorage).

     If you prefer to configure the bucket without credentials by granting cross-tenant access to Netezza, contact IBM Support for assistance.
     {: note}